Cahn-C/PrimeCustomerAndRegionInsights/README.md

 By joining the tables or connecting relationships with the appropriate columns for each table, I was able to view data in a way that was easy for me to understand and answer my questions.

-Questions for the Prime Customers:
+Questions for the Prime Customers:<br>
 Q1: Which region has the most calls in total? **South Atlantic**<br><br>
 Q2: Which region has the most calls from customers that have the Prime Membership? **South Atlantic**<br><br>
 Q3: Which region has the least amount of calls from customers that do not have the Prime Membership? **East North Central**<br><br>